espeon/aktivi/README.md

 an events platform for the AT Protocol, built with interoperability in mind.

-aktivi indexes calendar events from the AT Protocol network and provides a web interface to discover and browse upcoming events. users can sign in with their Bluesky accounts via OAuth to view events created by people across the atmosphere.
+aktivi indexes calendar events from the AT Protocol network and provides a web interface to discover and browse upcoming events. users can sign in with their Internet Accounts (e.g. Bluesky, Streamplace) via OAuth to view events created by people across the atmosphere.

 ## quick start